Our Favorite Annual Hanging Baskets for Sun and Shade

 CALIBRACHOA (MILLION BELLS)

-Also known as Million Bells, Calibrachoa is a full-sun annual with a gorgeous mounding and trailing growth habit available in single or double blooming and a multitude of colors.
+Also known as Million Bells, Calibrachoa is a full-sun annual with a gorgeous mounding and trailing growth habit available in single or double blooming and a multitude of solid, bicolor, and ombre shades.
 The blooms are similar to that of its cousin, the petunia, but miniature!
 And what its flowers lack in size they make up for in abundance.
 These bright blooms also attract hummingbirds and butterflies to your front porch or garden.
 Like the petunia, million bells enjoy full sun to part sun, but you’ll get the most blooms in 6+ hours of full sun.
-Calibrachoa's flowers will go strong through the heat of summer and it does not require deadheading to stay in bloom.
-Keep their soil evenly moist but be wary of overwatering!
-Occasional feed helps too!
+Calibrachoa's flowers will go strong through the heat of summer and it does not require deadheading to look tidy or keep blooming, but it does need regular fertilizing.
+Keep their soil lightly moist and avoid consistently wet soil, but don't allow to fully dry out (on super hot and/or windy days, you may have to water twice).

 PORTULACA (MOSS ROSES)